 - Pressing the CONTROL button will show a side by side comparison of the original and modified files: CONTROL and CONTROL_mod.

 Pressing the SETUP button will show a similar side by side comparison of the original and modified namelist files: SETUP and SETUP_mod.
 The modified namelist file will always have more parameters than the original file because the original is created by the GUI, while the modified file is the output of all the namelist variables by the evaluation program.

-- In step 3, pressing the COPY button, copies the modified input files to the standard names CONTROL and SETUP.CFG.
-Now running the simulation (or analyze of step 1) will use the new input files which can be seen in the MESSAGE file of the simulation.
+- In step 3, pressing the COPY button, copies the modified input files to the standard names default_conc or default_traj and SETUP.CFG.
+Now running the simulation will copy the default file to CONTROL and use the new values which can be seen in the MESSAGE file of the simulation.